 The course site will be the primary tool to communicate messages and material to students.
-You should check the course site regularly for information on classes, assignments and final paper.
-Additional course material will also be available on the course site.
-During times when the sessions are online, a link to the "Zoom Link" will be on moodle as well as folders to upload assignments.
+You should check the course site regularly for information on classes and assignments and updates.
+Additional Course material will be available on the course site.

-- → Please note that topics that are not covered in the course material but are discussed in class are considered integral to the course and may be tested in the final paper - → IT IS STRICTLY FORBIDEN TO RECORD THE SESSIONS or copy/distribute/forward the copyrighted simulation material, and/or instructor's slides.
-Please use these for your personal learning purposes only. - → Please note that topics that are not covered in the course material but are discussed in class are considered integral to the course and may be tested in examinations/final assignments.
+- → Please note that topics that are not covered in the course material but are discussed in class are considered integral to the course and may be tested in examinations/final paper. - ➔ IT IS STRICTLY FORBIDEN TO RECORD THE SESSIONS or copy/distribute/forward the copyrighted simulation material, and/or instructor's slides.
+Please use these for your personal learning purposes only.